Phoenix BIOS help and support

 The Phoenix BIOS is a very intuitive BIOS setup and is fairly easy to navigate.
-To navigate the Phoenix BIOS, the user uses the up and down arrow keys to navigate the current screen they are on.
-If the user wishes to change menus, pressing the right or left arrow keys will switch between each of the available menus.
+To navigate the Phoenix BIOS, use up and down arrow keys to navigate the current screen.
+To change menus, pressing right or left arrow keys switch between each of the available menus.

-The Advanced menu, as shown below, is most likely the section of the BIOS the user is most likely going to be entering to change their settings.
-As can be seen, this menu is broken down into an additional six more sub-menus that enable the user to change settings for each of the different categories.
-To the right of the illustration is a brief description of what is found in each of these categories.
+The Advanced menu, as shown below, lets you change the system settings.
+As shown, this menu is broken down into six additional sub-menus that enable you to change settings for each of the different categories.

-The IDE configuration allows a user to define or change any values relating to IDE devices connected to the computer.
-This includes you hard drive, CD-ROM drives and any other IDE drives.
+The IDE configuration allows a user to define or change any values relating to IDE devices connected to the computer (e.g., hard drive and CD-ROM drive).

-The Diskette Options enables the user to enable, disable, and change settings relating to the diskette drive connected to the computer.
+The Diskette Options enables you to enable, disable, and change settings relating to the diskette drive connected to the computer.

 DMI Event Logging

-The DMI Event Logging enables a user to view the DMI event log, clear the log and enable or disable this feature.
+The DMI Event Logging enables users to view the DMI event log, clear the log and enable or disable this feature.

-The Video Configuration allows the user to Set settings related to the video including the Palette Snooping, AGP Aperture Size, and the default adapter.
+The Video Configuration lets you set settings related to the video including the Palette Snooping, AGP aperture size, and the default adapter.

-The Resource Configuration enables a user to reserve or make available any memory or IRQ resources.
+The Resource Configuration enables users to reserve or make available any memory or IRQ resources.

-The security section enables the user to set BIOS passwords on the computer.
-In this case, the user can set a user password, which will cause a password prompt each time the computer boots or set a setup password that will prompt for a password each time someone enters the BIOS setup.
-If a user sets a BIOS password and forgets that password, he or she must clear the CMOS or jump the BIOS jumper on the motherboard.
-Additional information about doing this can be found on document CH000235.
+The Security menu enables you to set BIOS passwords on the computer.
+From here, set a User Password, which prompts for a password each time the computer boots or set a Setup Password to enter the BIOS setup.
+If a user sets a BIOS password and forgets that password, he or she must clear the CMOS or BIOS password.

-The next section, or Power menu, enables a user to enable and disable the power management options on the computer.
+The next section, or Power menu, enables users to enable and disable the power management options on the computer.
 Because this section really has no more than disabling and enabling power management and the hardware with power management features, this illustration is not shown.

-The next and final section in this example of the Phoenix BIOS is the Boot menu; this section enables a user to setup how the computer and its peripherals should load during the boot process.
-As seen below, users can define the boot sequence of bootable devices.
-This section is important for when the user wishes to boot from a floppy diskette or CD-ROM.
-In addition to the available options in this menu, there are three sub-menus that enable a user to select from a listing of available hard drives or other removable devices.
+The final section in this example of the Phoenix BIOS is the Boot menu.
+This section enables users to configure how the computer and its peripherals should load during the boot process.
+As seen below, users can define the boot sequence of the bootable devices.
+This section is important for when you want to boot from a floppy diskette or CD-ROM.
+There are three sub-menus that enable a user to select from a listing of available hard drives or other removable devices.